neelansh15/dollop-music/README.md

 ```

 ## Requirements
-User Requirements: Works on any computer that support a modern browser
+User Requirements: Works on any computer that support a modern browser.
 Firebase Account
 MongoDB Atlas Account

 ## Screenshots
 Dashboard